Frisian cuisine: List of Dishes

-Warm Dishes
+Warm dishes

 Snirtjebraten

 Snirtjebraten is a roasted pork shoulder or -neck, traditionally marinated with cloves, allspice, bay leaves and juniper berries.
 The dish regularly served with a gravy sauce and red cabbages.

 Snirtjebraten is a popular Frisian national dish.

 Updrögt bohnen

 Updrögt bohnen (Frisian: "Dried beans") is an East Frisian stew made primarily out of dry beans that were cooked in salt water.
 Potatoes, pieces of bacon and mettwurst sausages are in the dish as well, and the stew is served with some more sausages.

 Labskaus

 Labskaus is a dish common in North Frisia and Scandinavia.
-A portion of Labskaus is a purée composed of corned beef, mashed potatoes, beetroot and onions with gerkins, fried eggs, as well as herring as a garnish.
+A portion of Labskaus is a purée composed of corned beef, mashed potatoes, beetroot and onions with gherkins, fried eggs, as well as herring as a garnish.
 For a long time, it was highly appreciated with seafarers because of its high nutrition.
 It has spread through all of Northern Europe.

 Finkenwerder Speckscholle

 Essentially a specific way to prepare a plaice, Finkenwerder Speckscholle is a popular dish in North- and East Frisia.
 There are of course several recipes to prepare a Speckscholle, varying from one region to another.
 But the most popular one by far is the Finkenwerder recipe, named after the district Finkenwerder in Hamburg.
 The Finkenwerder recipe uses onions, crabs and a bacon sauce as a garnish.
+Due to overfishing in the North Sea, many cooks have begun using other types of fish to prepare the Speckscholle.